csharpd/CV/readme.md

 Chloe Donegan
 ==============

-**Phone:** 07832367439

 **Email:** [chloedonegan@gmail.com]

 **Currently available for work as a junior developer**

 My background is in finance, startups & product management.
 I love creating things.
-In 2014 I devoted 3 months to learning how to build software myself at [Makers Academy].
+In 2014 I devoted 3 months entirely to learning how to build software at [Makers Academy].

 - Check out my code on [Github]
 - Read more about my journey on my [blog]